TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 Now that we're done with the CI part, we'd move to the deployment aspect

+--

-It's geared towards automating the deployment of code from dev to prod, post a successful build ▶️ that's post passing the tests.
+Key intent:- automating the deployment of code from dev to prod, post a successful build ▶️

 </br>